lucono/karma-test-explorer/README.md

 - Ensure the required dependencies are installed - Chrome browser on the computer or container, and the project dependencies (such as Karma, Angular, Jasmine, Mocha, etc)
 - Install the Karma Test Explorer [extension](https://marketplace.visualstudio.com/items?itemName=lucono.karma-test-explorer)
-- If the project root path is not same as the VS Code workspace path, specify its path using the `karmaTestExplorer.projectRootPath` setting
+- If the project root path is not same as the VS Code workspace root, specify its path using the `karmaTestExplorer.projectRootPath` setting
 - If the `karma.conf.js` file is not at the project root folder, specify its path using the `karmaTestExplorer.karmaConfFilePath` setting
 - Specify your project's test files using the `karmaTestExplorer.testFiles` setting
-- Select the Karma Test Explorer prompt to apply the updated settings and wait a moment while it refreshes
+- Apply the updated settings and wait a moment while it refreshes, or simply restart VS Code
 - When done, you should see your tests in the Test View, and code lenses above each test in the editor, either of which can be used to run and debug the tests

 ---
-_Also use the many other [extension options](https://github.com/lucono/karma-test-explorer/blob/master/docs/guide.md#configuration) to further customize it to the needs of your project and team, and if you run into any issues with setup or usage, please see the more detailed [Documentation](https://github.com/lucono/karma-test-explorer/blob/master/docs/documentation.md#documentation---karma-test-explorer)._
+Also explore the many other [extension settings](https://github.com/lucono/karma-test-explorer/blob/master/docs/documentation.md#configuration) to further customize it to the needs of your project and team, and if you run into any issues with setup or usage, please see the more detailed [Documentation](https://github.com/lucono/karma-test-explorer/blob/master/docs/documentation.md#documentation---karma-test-explorer) for help.

 ---